-After 1st Vols practice, Pruitt sizing up squad
+After first Vols practice, Pruitt sizing up squad

 Pruitt said his spring objectives include making sure his players come together as a team and learn how to practice the right way.
 Pruitt also wants to see how much knowledge each position group can retain.

-He says his practice sessions will have each player getting the same workload.
-Pruitt says that's the same approach he's seen in his previous stops as an assistant at Alabama, Florida State and Georgia.
+He said his practice sessions will have each player getting the same workload.
+Pruitt said that is the approach he has seen in his previous stops as an assistant at Alabama, Florida State and Georgia.

-"Whether you're a freshman, whether the guy's an all-SEC player or the guy's a walk-on, everybody gets the same amount of reps and we're going to coach them all the same way," Pruitt said.
+"Whether you're a freshman, whether the guy's an all-SEC player or the guy's a walk-on, everybody gets the same amount of reps, and we're going to coach them all the same way," Pruitt said.

 Tennessee has plenty of questions on both sides of the ball.